hce93/AddressBook/README.md

 Allows CRUD operations for both contacts and groups, as well as searching and filtering features.

 Database handled using *MySQL*.
-Currently only allows the user that owns the database to login and interact with the app.
+Assumes a user has been created in MySQL with a valid username and password.
+When the user logs in for the first time the database will be created with the relevant tables.
+This is assuming a database with the name address_book has not already been set up.

-Assumes database structure has already been set up as it stands.
-This will be changed.
+Database config is stored in the DatabaseConfig java file.

 Testing has been added.
 For a number of tests user credentials are required to log into the database.
 This should be placed in a test.properties file inside the config folder in the below format:
 - db.url = *your_database_url*